VitaliLiashchuk/interviews/CV/cv.md

     **Used intensively:** C++
     **Achievements:**

-    -   Designed new game architecture based on Entity Component System and Data Oriented principles.
+    -   Designed new game architecture based on Entity Component System and Data-Oriented principles.
-    -   Implemented debug tools using ImGui library
+    -   Implemented debug tools using the ImGui library
     -   Active participation in refactoring initiative.